 UPDATE – THE DAILY STORMER WEBSITE IS CURRENTLY OFFLINE.

-In a desperate attempt at self-victimization, a post titled “End of hate: Anonymous now in control of Daily Stormer,” was allegedly orchestrated by the magazine’s own publisher, Andrew Anglin, which was called out by a Twitter account with ties to the vigilante group, claiming, “We are 99% confident that this is completely false stunt by DS derps.
+In a desperate attempt at self-victimization, a post titled “End of hate: Anonymous now in control of Daily Stormer,” was allegedly orchestrated by the magazine’s own publisher, Andrew Anglin, which was called out by a Twitter account with ties to the vigilante group, claiming, “We are 99% confident that this is a completely false stunt by DS derps.
 Still not anyone taking credit, despite feelers.”

 Other social vigilantes on the Twitterverse include @yesyoureracist, an account that has recently been working on identifying participants in the right-wing side of the Charlottesville demonstrations.